phylotranscriptomes/botany2018workshop/tutorial_pt_1.md

 #### To load GUI (mostly to open FigTree, but you can also use the Terminal here)

-Download [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) and install the corresponding flavor for you OS.
+Download [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) and install the corresponding flavor for your OS.

 Open VNC viewer